Guido Bonino (co-founder)

 Lianna D’Amato is Humanities Data Curator at Synapta srl.
 Her main interests are the preservation, valorization, sharing and research of cultural data using the Linked Open Data methodologies.

-Carlo Debernardi is a Master Student at the University of Florence.
+Carlo Debernardi is a PhD student at the University of Milan (Network for the Advancement of the Social and Political Studies).
 He is interested in social epistemology and quantitative methods for history of science.

 Marco Leontino is a PhD student in Computer Science at the University of Turin, Department of Computer Science.
 His main interests are related to Artificial Intelligence in general, focusing particularly in Natural Language Processing, Lexical Semantics, Knowledge Representation and Cognitive Science.

-Paolo Maffezioli is a Research Fellow at the University of Barcelona, Department of Philosophy.
+Paolo Maffezioli is a Ramon y Cajal fellow at the Department of Logic and Theoretical Philosophy at the Complutense University of Madrid, Department of Philosophy.
 He is interested in Logic, Philosophy of Logic and History of Logic.

 Franco Moretti is a literary scholar.
 He taught at the Università di Salerno, Columbia University and Stanford University, where he founded the Literary Lab.
 He is currently teaching digital humanities at the École Polytechnique Fédérale de Lausanne.
 He fostered distant reading and more in general quantitative methods in literary studies.